Beel132/Tennis-game/README.md

 ### how to play

-you just move the mouse, and the left-bar will follow it.
+You just move the mouse, and the left-white-bar will follow it.

 ### goal